Spajro/JSONChessFormat/Readme.md

 ### ChessOpeningsBase
-Application designed to support analyse of chess openings and games
+Application designed to support analyse of chess openings and games with usage of JSON based format.

 #### Usage
 ##### exec plugin